annuncio8427/MODULE-8/Hackerrank: Student Topper Finder.md

-# # 🔢 Hackerrank:# 🏆 Student Topper Finder

-This Python program helps determine the **top-performing student** based on the total marks across five subjects.
-It uses a dictionary to store each student’s marks and identifies the topper using simple calculations and built-in functions.

----

 ## 🎯 Aim

 To maintain a dictionary of students with their marks in five subjects, calculate their **total marks**, store them in a new dictionary, and identify the **student with the highest total (topper)**.